Kiln-AI/jev_jsonschema/README.md

 ---

-Jev is TypeSafe's System One model.
-It can't hallucinate a value, because it never writes one: you send it typed questions, and it answers them with probabilities.
-That's great, but it means Jev doesn't speak JSON Schema — and almost every LLM app already has its structured output defined as a JSON Schema.
+Jev is a new kind of model from TypeSafe.
+It only returns structured output, it's blazing fast, and it's cheap.
+That's great, but it means Jev doesn't speak JSON Schema, and most LLM apps use JSON Schema for structured output .

 This library sits in between.
 Give it your schema and your content, and you get back JSON that validates against the schema you started with.